sinplosion/msgboard/README.md

 #### Restrictions & Missing functionalities

-* Commenting doesn't work.
-It requires to be attatched to a thread, but on creation it's missing the attatchement to the thread.
-* User cannot edit their threads
-* User cannot delete their threads
+* Editing and deleting doesn't look for the user id and allows anyone logged in to do so to any threads or comments.
 * All admin functionalities are missing
 * All moderator functionalities are missing

 #### SQL